Deep-dive on the Next Gen Platform. Join the Webinar!

 $ heroku config:get --app your-app-name NSCRIPTIOD_HTTP -s >> .env

-import, or use the Heroku Local command-line tool to configure, run and manage process types specified in your app’s Procfile.
-Heroku Local reads configuration variables from a .env
+You can either use the .env file within other application as an ENV import, or use the Heroku Local command-line tool to configure, run and manage process types specified in your appโ€™s Procfile.
+Heroku Local reads configuration variables from a .env file.

-Don’t commit credentials and other sensitive configuration values to source control.
-In Git, exclude the .env
+Donโ€™t commit credentials and other sensitive configuration values to source control.
+In Git, exclude the .env file with: echo .env >> .gitignore.

 For more information, see the Heroku Local article.